ChrisGe4/cloud-deploy-samples/custom-targets/gce/GCE Runtime High-level Design.md

 * **Backend Services:** The load balancer distributes traffic to a backend service based on its weight.
 The key is that this backend service can be dynamically configured to point to either the stable MIG or the canary MIG as its backend.
 * **A Global External HTTPS Load Balancer:** Forwards the user traffic to the appropriate  Backend Service.

-**For each canary phase (e.g., 50%):**
+**For the first canary phase (e.g., 25%):**

 1. **Create Canary MIG:** The deployer creates the canary MIG using the new instance template and waits for it to become stable.
 2. **Create/Update Canary Backend Service:** The deployer creates a `[MIG_NAME]-canary` backend service (if it doesn't exist).
 3. **Link Canary MIG:** The new canary MIG is linked as the backend for the canary backend service.
 4. **Update URL Map:** The deployer patches the URL map to split traffic.
-It identifies the rule referencing the stable backend service and inserts the canary backend service, adjusting the weights according to the phase percentage (e.g., `stable: 50`, `canary: 50`).
+It identifies the rule referencing the stable backend service and inserts the canary backend service, adjusting the weights according to the phase percentage (e.g., `stable: 75`, `canary: 25`).

+**For subsequent canary phases (e.g., 50%, 75%):**

+1. **Update URL Map:** The deployer patches the URL map to adjust traffic weights, increasing the canary backend service's weight and decreasing the stable backend service's weight accordingly.

 **When advancing to the stable phase (100%):**